lubuntu-team/blog/posts/release/lubuntu-18.10-final/post.md

 ## Calamares

 Lubuntu has switched to using the [Calamares](https://calamares.io/) system installer in place of the Ubiquity installer that other flavors use.
-There were several advantages to choosing Calamares as our installer:

- - Calamares features a modern, C++-based codebase with a Qt 5 frontend.
- - Customization of the installation experience is easier, as the installer is module-based, and code can be written in Python or C++ while cleanly and elegantly sharing elements like translations, global variables, etc.
- - It allows us to work with other projects to solve common problems in a way that is clean and works in many cases, leading to cleaner code.
+Calamares is a universal installer framework that aims to be easy, usable, beautiful, pragmatic, inclusive, and distribution-agnostic.

 In this cycle our main focus was working out any issues that arose from the switch in installer, especially around the Ubuntu tooling which is geared towards the use of Ubiquity, so it lacks features such as the minimal install, but in the next cycle we are going to put an emphasis on improving feature parity.